 Note: Please see documents of interest under medical division.

 Is it legal to for a Healthcare Professional to get compensated for dispensing out of our office…doesn’t sound as if it is?

 Yes it is totally LEGAL if your medical specialty has indications for bracing.
 All guidelines are adhered to and must be followed.
 We will gladly provide you with all needed information and documentation.

 Why haven’t I/ we been informed of this prior to your visit if it’s true?

 Many times manufacturing executives do not focus on this aspect or modality.
 Most (not all) normal call patterns are to present the benefits of their product and services.
-Rego International is an independent company and presents both modalities; patient care and fair market value fitting fees (under the Medicare guidelines) for office revenue enhancement.
+Rego Medical Consultants is an independent company and presents both modalities; patient care and fair market value fitting fees (under the Medicare guidelines) for office revenue enhancement.

 Who’s responsible for paying for the inventory that we’ll dispense from our office?